 My first 3 Steps at the Sign of a Cold

 - Immune system support.At the first onset of symptoms or signs of not feeling well, I immediately begin using an immune boosting herb.
 I usually use Echinacea tea or Elderberry syrup.
 Having a hard time finding elderberry anything these days?
-Learn how to grow elderberries yourself!
+Learn how to grow elderberries and make elderberry products yourself!

 - Sleep.Herbs and essential oils are part of my arsenal, but one of the most basic and often overlooked items is making sure I'm getting adeqy uate sleep and rest.
 One of the best things we can do when we're feeling under the weather is to get extra sleep.